pymc-devs/pymc-examples/examples/howto/howto_debugging.myst.md

 ## Introduction
 There are various levels on which to debug a model.
 One of the simplest is to just print out the values that different variables are taking on.

-Because `PyMC` uses `Aesara` expressions to build the model, and not functions, there is no way to place a `print` statement into a likelihood function.
-Instead, you can use the `aesara.printing.Print` class to print intermediate values.
+Because `PyMC` uses `PyTensor` expressions to build the model, and not functions, there is no way to place a `print` statement into a likelihood function.
+Instead, you can use the `pytensor.printing.Print` class to print intermediate values.

 ```{code-cell} ipython3
 import arviz as az